splinesoft/SSBuild/readme.md

 1. The `SSBuild.sh` script from this repo
 2. A config file for your app.
 Check out the sample `MyApp.config` and modify it to suit your needs.
 Keep in mind that your `MyApp.config` file **CONTAINS SECRETS** and **SHOULD NOT BE CHECKED INTO VERSION CONTROL**.
 3. Location of and password to a keychain containing your codesigning certificate and private key.
-Chances are you already have these items in your user's main login keychain.
-Consider creating a new keychain file (Keychain Access -> File -> New Keychain...) that contains just your iOS codesigning identity and private key.
+Chances are you already have these in your user's main login keychain.
+Try creating a new keychain file (Keychain Access -> File -> New Keychain...) that contains only your iOS codesigning identity and private key.
 Make sure to password-protect your new keychain and consider checking it into version control.

 The `SSBuild.sh` script takes just one argument: the path to your `MyApp.config` file.
 Here's how you might run it: